BaeHenryS/LLM-201/REPORT.md

 ### Data Collection

 To standardize data formats, we have outlined the steps to collect and input the data into a spreadsheet, which can be quickly converted into a standard format for fine tuning.
-We have followed the formatting of the MATH dataset, which is a dataset of mathematical problems and solutions.
+We have followed the formatting of the MATH dataset introduced by [Hendrycks et al.](https://arxiv.org/abs/2103.03874), which is a dataset of mathematical problems and solutions.
 The dataset is also available [here](https://paperswithcode.com/dataset/math).
 The below shows the format of the dataset we have used:

 | Column          | Description           |
 | ------------------ | --------------------- |